Books Similar to Harry Potter

 Kingdom Keepers series by Ridley Pearson (8 – 12 years)

 My daughter loved this series but I have to admit it had too many main characters for me so I didn’t enjoy it.
-However, if you like Disney and non-stop adventure, you’ll love these books.
+However, if you like Harry Potter, Disney, and non-stop adventure, you’ll love these books.
 Our main characters, teenagers, protect the park agains the Disney villains.
 At least they will try.
 Because catching the bad guys isn’t always easy.

 Lockwood & Co The Screaming Staircase by Jonathan Stroud (8 – 12 years)